Wills Point High School

 Wills Point High School is a 4A high school located in Wills Point, Texas (USA).
 It is part of the Wills Point Independent School District located in northwestern Van Zandt County.
 Some students also attend from Kaufman County.
-In 2011, the school was rated "Academically Acceptable" by the Texas Education Agency.
+In 2022–23, the school was rated by the Texas Education Agency as follows: 78 (C) overall, 73 (C) for Student Achievement, 79 (C) for School Progress, and 76 (C) for Closing the Gaps.

 Athletics

 The Wills Point Tigers compete in the following sports: